avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 ## Linking Libraries

-When linking using *dynamic libraries*, linking order matters like normally.
+When linking using *dynamic libraries* linking order matters like normally using complier manually.

 <small>
   <code>